Responsible Use of Animals in Research and Production

 In this perspective and in accordance with our “Integrated Research and Testing Strategy”, Sanofi’s objective is to reduce the total number of animals used in research and testing by 50% between 2020 and 2030.

 This total covers the number of animals used at Sanofi sites as well as that of animals used on behalf of Sanofi (in contract research organizations and through collaborations where Sanofi is a sponsor).
-Since 2020, this large total shows a significant reduction in line with our policy, as indicated in our animal protection factsheet (see below).
+Since 2020, this large total shows a significant reduction in line with our principles, as indicated in our animal protection factsheet (see below).

 Although decreasing, animal use continues to be an integral part of any research and testing strategy that typically relies on a combination of models that together generate data that are robust enough to ensure safe and appropriate health solutions for patients.
 These can be in silico (computer modeling, artificial intelligence...), in vitro (cells and tissues, including human tissues, biochemistry, microbiology, -omic...), and in vivo (animal models), with additional information from patient data and clinical research.
 None of these methods alone can be sufficient to predict safety and efficacy in patients.